ballerina-platform/module-ballerina-email/README.md

 It provides implementation for sending emails over SMTP and receiving (with client and listener modes) over POP3 and IMAP4 protocols.

-For more information go to [The Email Package](https://docs.central.ballerina.io/ballerina/email/latest).
+For more information, go to the [`email` package](https://docs.central.ballerina.io/ballerina/email/latest).

 ## Issues and Projects